-After literally years of planning and development, today we are happy to announce the official guidelines of the World Cup of iRacing[TM].
+After literally years of planning and development, today we are happy to announce the official guidelines of the World Cup of iRacing $^{\text{TM}}$.
 We thank all of you who provided us with feedback based on the World Cup of iRacing Preview document that we released in the fall of 2008.
 Your comments and ideas were invaluable as we worked to finalize these official guidelines.

-The World Cup of $iRacing^{\mathbb{M}}$ is a global competition among various geographical clubs around the world.
+The World Cup of iRacing[TM] is a global competition among various geographical clubs around the world.
 The World Cup was created to provide every iRacing member the opportunity to compete for a world championship, regardless of skill level or experience.
-While there can be only one individual world champion driver within a particular division - we have 10 divisions based on skill as measured by our proprietary iRatings - the World Cup of iRacingTM makes it possible for a group of committed club members to win a global title by working together.
+While there can be only one individual world champion driver within a particular series and division, the World Cup of iRacing[TM] makes it possible for a group of committed club members to win a global title by working together.
 After all, the entire winning club will share in the World Cup of iRacing prizes!